avipul751/Customer-Segmentation/README.md

 Prior to any analysis and segmentation, data is preprocessed as per the demands.
 Major problem in this dataset was the existence of outliers.

-We have tried different clustering techniques to create discrete customer groups like KMeans clustering, Birch clustering, and Hierarchical clustering.
+We have tried different clustering techniques to create discrete customer groups like KMeans, DBSCAN, Gaussian Mixture Models and Hierarchical clustering.